 It is very easy to make a gift to the church through InFellowship.
 Donations in memory of members and friends become part of our Endowment Fund.
 These are gifts that keep on giving.

 The Tombaugh Gallery

-When shows resume, gallery hours will be Wednesday through Saturday, 10 – 2.
+Gallery hours are Wednesday through Saturday, 10 – 2.
 For details, contact Gallery@uuchurchlc.org, or call the church at 522-7281.
 The Tombaugh Gallery is located inside the Unitarian Universalist Church, 2000 South Solano Drive, Las Cruces, NM and is open Wednesday – Saturday 10 am – 2 pm.
 Visit the gallery on Facebook.